-In conclusion, we can use first method i.e. DI server for small utility jobs and crontab method for complex real time production jobs.
+In conclusion, we can use the first method i.e. DI server for small utility jobs, and the crontab method for complex real-time production jobs.

-Depending upon the system we can use any of the method suggested above, most commonly used method for scheduling is using Crontab scheduler with shell script which provides lots of customization for running job at predefined time slot.
+Depending upon the system we can use any of the methods suggested above, most commonly used scheduling method is using Crontab scheduler with a shell script which provides lots of customization for a running job at a predefined time slot.